jamezmca/learn-to-code/course notes/git_github.md

 Finally, when our branch is tried, tested & trustworthy, we can then *merge* it back in with the master branch, updating the master branch (and production code) to include the new changes we have been working on; completing the GIT workflow.

--- *You can create sub-branches of other branches, not just the master branch.*
+-- *You can create sub-branches off of other branches, not just the master branch.*

 #### 1.1.1 Why Do We Do This?